Our Town (The Vampire Diaries)

-"Our Town" is the eleventh episode of the third season of The CW television series, The Vampire Diaries and the 55th episode of the series overall.
-It originally aired on January 12, 2012.
-The episode was written by Rebecca Sonnenshine and directed by Wendey Stanzler.
+"Our Town" is the eleventh episode of the third season of the American supernatural teen drama television series The Vampire Diaries, and the 55th of the series.
+It aired on The CW on January 12, 2012.
+The episode was written by story editor Rebecca Sonnenshine and directed by Wendey Stanzler.

 Plot

 Elena (Nina Dobrev) and Bonnie (Kat Graham) are preparing a party for Caroline’s (Candice Accola) birthday while Elena tells Bonnie that she asked Damon (Ian Somerhalder) to compel Jeremy (Steven R. McQueen) to leave town.
 Bonnie is surprised and does not agree with that but she eventually says goodbye to Jeremy without telling him that Damon compelled him.

 Caroline does not want to have a birthday party since now she is a vampire and dead and stuck being seventeen.
 They all go to the old tomb to have a "funeral" instead so they will give Caroline the opportunity to say goodbye to her old life and be able to accept the new one to start over.

 Stefan (Paul Wesley) asks Klaus (Joseph Morgan) to remove his hybrids from the town otherwise he will start killing them one by one.
 When Klaus threatens him that if he does that he will kill everyone starting from Damon, Stefan answers back that if he does that, he will never see his family again.
 To prove Klaus that he is not bluffing, Stefan kills one of the hybrids in front of him.
 When Stefan leaves, Klaus calls Tyler (Michael Trevino) asking him to bite Caroline but Tyler refuses to do it.

 Later on, at the fundraiser, Klaus makes a deal with the town council to leave him and his hybrids alone and in return he will not harm anyone.
 Damon does not agree with that but there is nothing he can do.
 He stops Stefan from killing one more hybrid and warns him to back off since Klaus will never stop and as many hybrids as they kill, Klaus will make more.